Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_corruption.md

 Consumers who have not already a subscription to a corrupted product will not be able to see it when the product contains a single resource.

-Consumers are able to see a corrupted product if it contains multiple resources.
+Consumers are able to see a corrupted product if it contains multiple resources and some are not corrupted.
 Consumers will be allowed to subscribe to the corrupted product.
 The access request to corrupted resources is blocked but you can request access to the non corrupted resources.